zidaneibrahimf7/backend-finalproject-gigih/README.md

 2. Search Box Feature API :
    - User can write some product name and found the product detail.
      Endpoint:` /api/product/search`

+## Deployment

+You can access backend server API at `https://backend-finalproject-gigih.vercel.app/api`